 Caution: Only a trained electrician may provide the electrical connection in compliance with local guidelines.
 The sensor lines must not be laid in the same cable channel as the supply voltage.
-The maximum output load amounts to (VD) 1.5A in the speed version and (VR) 2.5A in the relay version.
+The maximum output load amounts to 2.5A.
 If filter pumps are directly connected, their rating plate must be minded.
 The appropriate strip terminal PE must be used for all protective conductors.